phillc73/duckdf/README.md

 This is a convenience package for everyone who has a deep and abiding love affair with SQL (and ducks).

 Instead of using other incredibly popular and useful packages like [data.table](https://rdatatable.gitlab.io/data.table/) or [dplyr](https://dplyr.tidyverse.org/), one could use `duckdf` instead to slice and dice dataframes with SQL.
-Precedence exists in the [sqldf](https://github.com/ggrothendieck/sqldf) package, but this one is better because it quacks (although is not nearly as comprehensive, well planned or tested).
+Precedence exists in the [sqldf](https://github.com/ggrothendieck/sqldf) package, but this one is better because it quacks.

 It's also meant to be a bit of fun.